skius/grabapl/grabapl/problems-testcases.md

 2. This needs to happen _at the beginning_ of the operation, because if we're partially building an operation, and then recurse, we must already know the abstract values that will change.
    * This is bad user experience, but let's try it for now.
+   * We can make it slightly better: it just needs to happen *right after the first recursion*!

 Also, we need to tell the user why something doesn't work.